backplane/conex/kotlinc/README.md

 ## Usage

-Still experimenting with this container.
+Still experimenting with this image.
 Here are some things I'm experimenting with:

 ### Interactive

-Here's a shell function that you could use to run this container:
+Here's a shell function that you could use to run this image:

 ```sh